 Managers as sense-givers of entrepreneurship based on extra-organizational professional culture

 New IS division mid-high managers, who have much previous professional experience in the hi-tech industry, seek to regulate a new SI which employees are expected to absorb into their identities.
 By virtue of their professional specialization and high prestige, they seek to publicize and inaugurate new entrepreneurship-based ideas.
 A work-team manager described these new managers as carriers of “a new spirit of innovation and initiative”.
-He noted that before they arrived, the prevailing attitude at Bubbly was: “If it ain’t broke, don’t fix it!”

 One of those new managers differentiated the IS division, as a hi-tech entity, from the other Bubbly divisions, as low-tech production plant components:

-Bubbly is a long-standing organization with many employees, with a lot of operations, maintenance employees, and steep hierarchical structure...
+Bubbly is a long-standing organization with many employees and steep hierarchical structure...
 But, from my point of view as an IS division manager, it [the IS division] is a hi-tech division even if it is not officially defined as such.

-According to this manager, the IS division belongs to universal hi-tech culture, while Bubbly per se is still a low-tech industry.
-The conservative low-tech identity image perceived by these new managers is consistent with the established family that still prevails at Bubbly.
-These new IS division managers are aware of the emergent tension between the two models of control in Bubbly: the old family and the new entrepreneurship they seek to initiate in the IS division.
-The legitimate power of these new managers and their cultural knowledge and interpretations regarding the tension between the two types of controls influence the way they performed their top-down sense-giving strategy (see Kraft, Sparr, and Peus, 2015).
+The new IS division managers are aware of the emergent tension between the two models of control in Bubbly: the old family and the new entrepreneurship they seek to initiate in the IS division.
+The legitimate power of these new managers and their cultural knowledge and interpretations regarding this tension influence the way they performed their top-down sense-giving strategy (see Kraft, Sparr, and Peus, 2015).

 The new IS division managers strive to influence IS employees to embrace notions and values of innovation and entrepreneurship which they draw from an external cross-cutting professional group with which they identify.
 Feldman (1979) suggested that peer workgroups, departments, and divisions form organizational nested identities.
 The hi-tech professionals at Bubbly differ from their intra-corporate peers in that they identify with their perceived professional group more than their organizational nested identities.